borodyadka/oq/README.md

 Benchmarks
 ----------

-Note: oq uses precompiled and cached query.
-If you disable cache and compile query on every iteration oq will be slowest one.
+Note: oq uses precompiled query.
+If you compile query on every iteration oq will be slowest one.

 ```
 oq: 140